FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/1978/1978-03-26-lena-and-bonnie.md

 </figcaption>
 <img src="/assets/images/lena-and-bonnie/clapperboard-02.png" class="full-width">
 <figcaption>
-<p>The show continues with Lena and Bonnie performing a reprise of the song Compatibility.</p>
-<p>They then perform a medley of Shirley Temple and Judy Garland Songs and Shout by Lulu.</p>
+<p>Part 2 of the show opens with Lena & Bonnie performing a reprise of the song Compatibility.
+Lena & Bonnie then perform a medley of Shirley Temple and Judy Garland Songs and Shout by Lulu.
+Lena then performs Speedy Gonzales, after which Bonnie performs the song I Can Do That.
+The song Boogie Woogie Bugle Boy is then performed by Lena & Bonnie as the Compatibility Sisters.
+It then goes to another advert break.</p>
 </figcaption>

 <figcaption id="part-3">